Judge fed-up with delays in Mdluli case

 He also said the fact that the trial had been dragging its heels was not only prejudicial to all the accused, but also to some of the witnesses, who have been in witness protection since 2011.

-Judge Mosopa also pointed out that all the accused were now elderly and called upon to remember the facts of a case which dated back more than a decade.
+Judge Mosopa also pointed out that all the accused were now elderly and would be called upon to remember the facts of a case which dated back more than a decade.

 His judgment followed an application by the State in terms of section 342A of the Criminal Procedure Act for unreasonable delay in the trial.